DineshGujjeti/Infosys_Springboard_CodeGenie/README.md

 # 🧭 Roadmap

-Future enhancements planned:
+Planned and potential future enhancements for CodeGenie:

-- [ ] Auto-index GitHub repositories directly
+- [ ] **Deeper IDE Integration**
-- [ ] VS Code extension for real-time integration
+  - VS Code / JetBrains plugin for inline explain & generate actions.
+- [ ] **GitHub / Repo-Aware Context**
+  - Smarter understanding of project structure and relationships between files.
-- [ ] Interactive Visual AST Explorer
+- [ ] **Visual AST Explorer**
+  - Interactive tree view for Python code showing functions, classes, and control flow.
+- [ ] **Export & Share**
-- [ ] Export explanations as PDF/Markdown
+  - Export explanations as PDF or Markdown for documentation or teaching material.
-- [ ] Project dependency & path visualizer
+- [ ] **Project Flow & Dependency Maps**
+  - Visual diagrams that show how modules, functions, and files connect.
+- [ ] **Advanced Admin Analytics**
+  - More detailed dashboards for performance, latency, and per-model breakdowns.
+- [ ] **Custom Model Fine-Tuning**
+  - Allow domain or organization-specific tuning for better explanations.
-- [ ] Custom fine-tuning for explanation-focused models
+- [ ] **More Language Support**

----
+  - Add support for additional languages beyond Python, JavaScript, and SQL.

+> This roadmap is aspirational and may evolve as feedback is received and the project grows.

 # 👥 Team